drew-bowman/Colorization/README.md

 All extraneous code can be found in the [Helper Programs](https://github.com/drew-bowman/Colorization/tree/master/Helper%20Programs) folder.

 ### Directory Structure
-Obviously, the directory of this project can be whatever you want.
-But here's how I structured mine (so it should line up with my code).
+My code is set up for the following structure, but it can easily be tweaked.
 - colorization_pix2pix.ipynb
 - colorization_test_model.ipynb
 - ...and all other .ipynb files